blaze-b/snowflake-essential-training/README.md

 # SNOWFLAKE

-- Snowflake is `fully managed` cloud data platform
+- Snowflake is a `fully managed` cloud data platform
 - It is deployed by the vendor
 - No access to the underlying OS or hardware
 - No need for ongoing component adminstration